wp-plugins/wp-lightbox-2/readme.txt

 = 3.0.0 =

-* Created some important changes
+* Created some important changes for Lightbox.

 = 2.28.9.2.1 =

-* Fixed: Broken shortcodes with WordPress 4.1.
+* Fixed: Broken shortcodes with WordPress 4.1 for Lightbox.

 = 2.28.9.2 =

-* Compatible with wordpress 4.1.
+* Compatible Lightbox with wordpress 4.1.

 = 2.28.9.1 =

-* Compatible with wordpress 4.0.1.
+* Compatible Lightbox with wordpress 4.0.1.

 = 2.28.9.0 =

-* Optimize: content grouping support and exclusion performance .
+* Optimize Lightbox: content grouping support and exclusion performance .

 = 2.28.8.9 =

-* Compatible with wordpress 4.0.
+* Compatible Lightbox with wordpress 4.0.

 = 2.28.8.8 =

-* Compatible with wordpress 3.9.2
+* Compatible Lightbox with wordpress 3.9.2

 = 2.28.8.7 =

-* Fixed Image Galary and other HTML issue minor fix .
+* Fixed Image Galary and other HTML issue minor for Lightbox .

 = 2.28.8.6 =

-* Compatible with wordpress 3.9.1
+* Compatible Lightbox with wordpress 3.9.1

 = 2.28.8.5 =

-* Fixed Responsiveness Issue .
+* Fixed Lightbox Responsiveness Issue .

 = 2.28.8.4 =

-* Compatible with wordpress 3.9.
+* Compatible Lightbox with wordpress 3.9.

 = 2.28.8.3 =

-* Fixed full screen image close issue.
+* Fixed full screen image close issue for Lightbox.

 = 2.28.8.2 =

-* Compatible with wordpress 3.8.1
+* Compatible Lightbox with wordpress 3.8.1

 = 2.28.8.1 =

-* Fixed navigation Issue.
+* Fixed navigation Issue for Lightbox.

 = 2.28.8 =

-* Compatible with wordpress 3.8 .
+* Compatible Lightbox with wordpress 3.8 .

 = 2.28.7 =

-* Compatible with wordpress 3.7.1.
+* Compatible Lightbox with wordpress 3.7.1.

 = 2.28.6.1 =

-* Fixed navigation issue (minor release).
+* Fixed navigation issue (minor release) for Lightbox.

 = 2.28.5 =

-*Compatible with wordpress 3.6.1.
+*Compatible Lightbox with wordpress 3.6.1.

 = 2.28.4 =

-*Compatible with wordpress 3.6.
+*Compatible Lightbox with wordpress 3.6.

 = 2.28.3 =

-* Fixed HTML5 Themes support issues.
+* Fixed HTML5 Themes support issues fro Lightbox.

 = 2.28.2 =

-* Compatible with wordpress HTML5 Themes.
+* Compatible Lightbox with wordpress HTML5 Themes.

 = 2.28.1 =